 My name is Siân Barlow.

-I came to Wales as a baby, and have since made my life and home here.
-I am from a mixed English and Mauritian ethnic heritage.
+I arrived in Wales as a baby, coming with my family from the squat in Brixton where I was born in 1977, and I have since made my life and my home here.
+I am of mixed English and Mauritian heritage.
 My identity is marked by a sense of profound belonging here, and at the same time by discontinuity and separation.
 I deeply value, and am grateful for, the gifts of the Welsh language and culture, but I also have a sense in which my identity is precarious and complex.

-I enjoy making artists’ books.
-They are books about how we are in the world, and about how we can be when we are at our best.
-They are about how we perceive and imagine; and about the joy, vulnerability and intensity of giving open attention to the world around us.
-They ask questions, leaving answers open.
+I make art work about how we are in the world, and about how we can be when we are at our best.
+About how we perceive and imagine; and about the joy, intensity and vulnerability of giving open attention to the world around us.
+I prefer to ask questions, leaving answers open.